HoneyHan02/ml-perfect-guide-study/README.md

-# Python Machine Learning Perfect Guide Study
+# ML Perfect Guide Study

-This repository contains my study notes and code implementations while learning from the book **"Python Machine Learning Perfect Guide"**.
+This repository contains my study notes and practice code while learning machine learning with Python.

-The goal of this repository is to organize key machine learning concepts and practice implementing them with Python.
+The notebooks are based on concepts from the book **"Python Machine Learning Perfect Guide"**, but they are organized according to my own weekly study progress.

-## Contents
+## Structure

-The repository is organized by topic and chapter.
+The notebooks are organized by week.

-- Numpy and basic data handling
-- Pandas for data analysis
-- Data preprocessing
-- Supervised learning
-- Model evaluation and validation
-- Ensemble learning
-- Clustering and unsupervised learning

-Each section contains example code and experiments based on the concepts from the book.
+ml-perfect-guide-study
+├── week01
+├── week02
+├── week03
+├── week04
+└── README.md

+Each folder contains Jupyter notebooks with practice code, experiments, and notes from my machine learning study.

 ## Environment